-Taylor Short — Veterinary Technician
+Taylor Short — Veterinary Nurse

 One example that comes to mind is when she was caring for a retired Old Guard horse that was now in a veteran equestrian program.
 She spent the nights sleeping in the barn and all day caring for the horse.
 Even when veterinarians were conceding, she refused to give up on this American hero.
 After a couple weeks of care and sleepless nights, the horse was strong enough and went back to work as a veteran therapeutic horse.